Water Heater Maintenance

 To keep your water heater functioning properly, we recommend flushing it at least once per year.
 Doing so will remove any built-up sediment that could otherwise cause a clog or premature breakdown.

 Professional water heater inspections will screen for potential problems that could lead to a breakdown.
 It’s generally best to have your water heater inspected at least once every year, though depending on the age and size of your unit, you may want to invest in more frequent services.

-At D & F Plumbing, it’s our goal to keep your water heater running perfectly all year long.
+At D&F Plumbing, Heating and Cooling, it’s our goal to keep your water heater running perfectly all year long.
 That’s why we provide thorough maintenance services that address every aspect of your system.
 During a water heater maintenance appointment, our experts will:

 - Examine your unit for signs of leaking, damage, or corrosion